rkulla/vimogen/README.md

     git://github.com/godlygeek/tabular.git
     ...

-Running vimogen will give you the option to install, update, or uninstall.
+Running vimogen will give you the option to install, update, or uninstall the Vim plugins you like to use.
 This allows you to set up a your Vim installation on a new computer very quickly and it allows you to keep all your Vim plugins up-to-date very easily.

 Q: What is pathogen?